 A method to solve dynamic control problems is by numerically integrating the dynamic model at discrete time intervals, much like measuring a physical system at particular time points.
 The numerical solution is compared to a desired trajectory and the difference is minimized by adjustable parameters in the model that may change at every time step.
 The first control action is taken and then the entire process is repeated at the next time instance.
 The process is repeated because objective targets may change or updated measurements may have adjusted parameter or state estimates.

 Objective: Implement a model predictive controller that automatically regulates vehicle velocity.
 Implement the controller in Excel, MATLAB, Python, or Simulink and tune the controller for acceptable performance.
-Discuss factors that may be import for evaluating controller performance.
+Discuss factors that may be important for evaluating controller performance.
 Estimated time: 1 hour

 The dynamic relationship between a vehicle gas pedal position (MV) and velocity (CV) is given by the following set of conditions and a single dynamic equation.